UCSC-Treehouse/lib-prep-visualization/README.md

 ## Plot Data

-The plot data script creates matplotlib figures from the processed Anndata object created by the process script.
+The `scripts/plot_data.py` script creates matplotlib figures from the processed Anndata object created by the process script.
 Like the other scripts, it accepts a `--config <config_file>.json` argument.
 Figures are saved to the `plots/` directory as `.png` files.

 ### Configuration format

-The plot data script expects a JSON object specifying plotting parameters.
+This script expects a JSON object specifying plotting parameters.
 Example:

 ```json
 {